rlepigre/subml/lib/prelude.typ

 val and : Bool → Bool → Bool = fun a b ↦
   if a then b else fls

-val not : Bool → Bool = fun a ↦
+val neg : Bool → Bool = fun a ↦
   if a then fls else tru

 (****************************************************************************)